-The top way to ensure you get the best deal when selling your dental practice is to make sure it’s as valuable as possible when prospective buyers begin looking into purchasing it.
+Ensure you get the best deal when selling your dental practice by making sure it’s as valuable as possible when prospective buyers begin looking into purchasing it.

 Invest in the latest state-of-the-art equipment